Graduate School

 Attendance

 Scholars will be allowed two excused absences throughout the duration of the program.
 Scholars with excessive absences may be dismissed from the program and will not receive certificates of completion.
-The program will run from late January to late April.
+The program will run from late January to early May.

-Senior administrative staff from across the University will help select a diverse and cross-disciplinary cohort of promising scholars.
+Senior administrative staff will help select a diverse and cross-disciplinary cohort of promising scholars.

 Application Requirements: